Ellyn Kaschak

-Ellyn Kaschak (born June 23, 1943), is an American clinical psychologist, Professor of Psychology at San Jose State University.
-She is one of the founders of the field of feminist psychology, which she has practiced and taught since 1972.
+Ellyn Kaschak (born June 23, 1943), was an American clinical psychologist, Professor of Psychology at San Jose State University.
+She was one of the founders of the field of feminist psychology, which she has practiced and taught since 1972.
 Her many publications, including Engendered Lives: A New Psychology of Women's Experience (Kaschak, 1993), and Sight Unseen: Gender and Race through Blind Eyes (Kaschak, 2015), have helped define the field.
 She was the editor of the academic journal, Women & Therapy. for twenty years.

 Education

 Ellyn Kaschak was born in Brooklyn, New York and graduated from Harpur College of the State University of New York with a B.A. in Russian language and literature (1965).
 She gained her M.A. from George Washington University in 1968, and in 1974, she received a Ph.D. in Clinical Psychology from the Ohio State University.
 She also completed an internship at the Palo Alto Veterans Administration Hospital.